Thermodynamics of Gambling Demons

+We introduce and realize demons that follow a customary gambling strategy to stop a nonequilibrium process at stochastic times.
+We derive second-law-like inequalities for the average work done in the presence of gambling, and universal stopping-time fluctuation relations for classical and quantum non-stationary stochastic processes.
+We test experimentally our results in a single-electron box, where an electrostatic potential drives the dynamics of individual electrons tunneling into a metallic island.
+We also discuss the role of coherence in gambling demons measuring quantum jump trajectories.

 Maxwell's demon, as introduced in 1867~\cite{Maxwell}, is a little intelligent being who acquires information about the microscopic degrees of freedom of two gases held in two containers at different temperatures, and separated by a rigid wall.
-In this way the demon is able to control a tiny door, allowing fast particles from the cold container pass to the hotter one, hence generating a persistent heat current against a temperature gradient.
+The demon is able to control a tiny door, which can be opened {\em at stochastic times}, allowing fast particles from the cold container pass to the hotter one, and hence generating a heat current against a temperature gradient.
 This paradoxical behavior challenging the second law of thermodynamics, has its roots in the link between information and thermodynamics, which has fascinated scientists from more than a century~\cite{Review1}.
-Nowadays, it is well understood that Maxwell's demon is a paradigmatic example of feedback control, for which modified thermodynamic laws apply~\cite{MDlaws1, MDlaws2, Rio, MDlaws5} which have been tested experimentally for both classical~\cite{MDexperimentsREV, bechhoefer,ritort} and quantum systems~\cite{MDQexperiments2, MDQexperiments3}.
+Maxwell's demon is nowadays considered a paradigmatic example of feedback control, for which modified thermodynamic laws apply~\cite{MDlaws1, MDlaws2, Rio, MDlaws5} which have been tested experimentally in classical~\cite{MDexperimentsREV, bechhoefer,ritort} and quantum systems~\cite{MDQexperiments2, MDQexperiments3}.